The Benefits of Lemon Peel

 - Lemon peels contain the vitamins we mentioned above as well as essential lemon oil, citronella, phellandrene, organic compounds that promote good health.

 - They’re rich in antioxidants.
 Lemon peels contain vitamin C, citric, malic and formic acid, hesperidin, pectin, etc.

 - The peel contains salvestrol Q40 and limonene, two active ingredients that work on cancerous cells, especially breast, colon, and skin cancers.

 - Due to its high content of vitamin C and flavonoids, lemon peel cleanses the blood vessels, reduces bad cholesterol and high blood pressure.

 - It contains calcium and other essential minerals that strengthen bones and help prevent conditions like osteoporosis.

-- The juice or tea of this part of the fruit is recommended for fighting intestinal gas, reducing abdominal inflammation, improving digestion and eliminating waste products from the body.
+- Lemon peel juice or tea is great for fighting intestinal gas, reducing abdominal inflammation, improving digestion and eliminating waste products from the body.

-- Due to its antioxidant content, it protects and decongests the liver, eliminating toxins and impurities that can affect your health.
+- Due to its antioxidant content, it protects and cleanses the liver, eliminating toxins and impurities that can affect your health.